 To enrich the learning experience even more, you can combine it with other activities before and after the breakout.
 For example:

-- Once they’ve completed all the challenges, raise some questions to help them auto-evaluate their performance, such as:
+- Once they’ve completed all the challenges, pose some questions to help them auto-evaluate their performance, such as:

 - Would you have resolved any of the challenges differently?